thecodedev22/Huttese/README.md

 ---

-*"Kee younglings know not the power of the Hutt tongue!" - Ancient Tatooine Proverb*
+*"Mind tricks do not work on me. only money!" - Watto*